brendenvogt/notes-gamification/README.md

   - Instagram: "User xyz just went live, tap to start watching"
   - Candy Crush: "Your hearts have now refreshed, play where you left off."

 ### Element 2.
-Identity
-Skins, Dance moves, Pets, blue check marks, creating and encouraging a sense of identity and community can drive engagement and revenue.
+Identity (Creating Community Everywhere, and a Hierarchy of Reputation)
+Identity is a relatively recent addition to gamification strategy due to the rise of internet based games, apps, and social media.
+Games like Sims is obviously a shining example of identity as its core mechanism, but others use it as a accessory feature to the main game.
+Fortnite was best known for its use of identity as its sole revenue stream selling emotes and skins (or vbucks to be converted into emotes and skins).
+Identity can drive a player to invest in the game through joining a micro-community (a term here relating to loose, ad-hoc ties to an unofficial groups based on commonalities.) and a sense of belonging.
+Identity can also serve to give players/users a hierarchy of reputation, such as with the blue checkmark on social media platforms, reputation points on stack overflow or forums, or having the best armor/upgrades that make you look cool.
+Reputation creates competition, and also serves as a reward in itself, for example you have the best armor because you are the best.
+Simply put, skins, dance moves, pets, hats, blue check marks, creating and encouraging a sense of identity and community can drive engagement and revenue.

 #### 2.a Names
 - Examples
-  - Usernames
+  - Usernames / Username color
+  - Profile Images
   - Gamer Tags

 #### 2.b Image